mnr/writing-wip/Do-Ye0n_lives_on.md

 "Training field robots to recognize and exterminate an invasive worm.
 Agricultural work is socially rewarding and employees working in this sector report a high degree of job satisfaction and self worth."

-"Which pays better?"
+"Which job pays better?"

 "Cyber security.
 It is corporate network penetrative testing.
-They have already referenced the #IntlPenTest job you just completed and give your solution a five-star review.
+They have already referenced the #IntlPenTest job you just completed and gave your solution a five-star review.
 They want you to do more."

 "Corporate network penetrative testing is just a fancy name for ransomware," Do-Ye0n frowns.
 "What are the numbers?"

 "Ransomware is a diminutive term and not an approved descriptor.
-Corporate network penetrative testing is ranked in the top 30% of compensation plans, includes level four housing and grants stock options every quarter."
+Corporate network penetrative testing is ranked in the top 30% of compensation plans, includes level three housing and grants stock options every quarter."
 Alex smiles.
 It's the only expression Alex has.
 "The company is named Alpha60.
 They are extending an offer.
 Shall I tell them you are able to start?"

 "Wait a minute," says Do-Ye0n.
 He needs time to think.
 Ransomware professionals are well paid, but accepting a job like this can be a permanent career choice.
-Once you add *corporate network penetrative testing* to your resume all future potential employers view you as a possible threat, maybe even a sleeper for a competitor.
-That's why compensation and stock options are big.
+Once you add *corporate network penetrative testing* to your resume future potential employers view you as a possible threat, maybe even a sleeper for a competitor.
+This explains why compensation and stock options are big.

 Not surprisingly, the stock market isn't bothered about this enterprise.
-Corporate espionage (*ransomware*) has cash flow and can be publicly traded.
-There are legal issues and occasionally a corporation will step beyond the boundaries, but in those cases, lawsuits are filed, a few guilty engineers are punished, divisions are sold off to competitors and the stockholders lose their investment.
+Corporate espionage (*ransomware*) has good cash flow and can be publicly traded.
+There *are* legal issues and occasionally a corporation will step beyond the boundaries, but in those cases, lawsuits are filed, a few guilty engineers are punished, divisions are sold off to competitors and the stockholders lose their investment.
 Just another hostile takeover.

 It's actually a bit more complex.
 Every sane corporation must have insurance against ransomware if they want to remain on the stock market.
-No insurance is corporate malfeasance.
-Insurance makes good money on *corporate penetrative network testing* insurance.
-Insurance companies invested heavily in legislation to ensure the viability of ransomware insurance products.
+Not carrying insurance is corporate malfeasance.
+The insurance industry makes good money on *corporate penetrative network testing* insurance and they invested in legislation to ensure the viability of ransomware insurance products.

 "Okay.
 Yes," Do-Ye0n agrees.
 He's already struggling with reputation issues.
 How much worse can this be?

+He straightens his back.
+Just a bit.

 ------------------------------------------------------------------------

 Moving from level one to level three housing isn't the normal progression.
 Normal is level one to level two.
 Years later, level two to level three.
 But today he sips strong coffee, turns off the mirror health diagnostics, and leaves his bed unmade.

+Leaving his level one apartment was easy.
+Pack his shit, walk two blocks, open a new door, walk in, toss the box in the closet.
+He clasps his hands behind his back and looks out the window at the sunny day.
+There is a tree cresting over the apartment building across the street.
+Maybe there is a park nearby.

-The bathroom doesn't stink of urine or bleach; just a faint orange scent.
+The bathroom (*he has a private bathroom*) doesn't stink of urine or bleach; just a faint orange scent.
 His window (a *window!*) displays the Willamette river.
 The ferries to Vancouver and Astoria leave for the second trip of the day.

 He doesn't work at home.
-This job requires serious bandwidth and there are legal concerns.
-So Do-Ye0n has a desk in a warehouse of desks.
+This job requires serious bandwidth and there are legal concerns about who is contacting who and why.
+Do-Ye0n strolls to the subway, smiling at the neighbors, reading the news feed.

+Do-Ye0n has a desk in a warehouse of desks.
 The internet flows through the office like an invisible river at flood plain.
 It feeds whirlpools of data to the fifty-seven people on the inside of a Faraday cage.
-None of the data leaks out of the office, but those fifty-seven find novel ways to bring data in.
+None of the data leaks out of the office, but those fifty-seven find profitable ways to bring data in.

-The internet doesn't have a smell.
-The men and women connected to it smell.
-The room could use more ventilation and the people could use a shower; most of them are level two housing and subject to water rationing.
+The internet doesn't have a smell, unlike the men and women connected to it.
+The room could use more ventilation and these people could use a shower; most of them are level two housing and subject to water rationing.
 There are enough level three employees scattered about the room to keep the level two's envious and motivated.
 Nobody wants to smell bad.
 Nobody wants to admit they had oatmeal for breakfast.
 Level three gets *bacon.*

 *Corporate network penetrative testing* used to be illegal.
-It was breaking and entering secured computers.
+It is breaking and entering secured computers.
 It was against the law.
 But laws change.
 People like Do-Ye0n perform a service by identifying companies with sloppy security.
 It's better to be called out by friends than to be destroyed by enemies.

 Teaching a computer to assault a data warehouse is easy.
-The steps are: gather data, define the goal, try a solution, evaluate success.
+The steps are well known: gather data, define the goal, try a solution, evaluate success.
 Do-Ye0n is good at this.
-He taught cars to solve the trolley problem.
 He is teaching computers to pick a lock and crack a safe.

 Do-Ye0n stares at a twitching matrix of numbers, then switches to a heat map, converting numbers to colors.
 It looks like a topographic map of Mars.
-There are rings of blue, then rings of purple, then a circle of red.
-Red is an opening to a data warehouse and Do-Ye0n grabs it.
-He encrypts the data then calls his new client.
+There are rings of blue, then rings of purple, then a small circle of red.
+Red is the unprotected opening to a corporate data warehouse used by a retailer of hemolytic filters.
+Do-Ye0n encrypts the data in the warehouse then calls his new client.

 "Hello.
 I'm a cybersecurity analyst with Alpha60," says Do-Ye0n.
 "I've identified an opening on your system and performed the encryption necessary to verify our research.
 Our consulting fee is... (this is where Do-Ye0n inserts a large financial amount in the currency local to the company he contacted.)
 When you remit payment we will release both the method of penetration and the encryption key."

 "Dammit," says the corporate IT representative Do-Ye0n is talking to.
 "I thought I had that plugged, but guess not.
 Okay, can you send an invoice?"

-"Let me put you through to our contracts department," says Do-Ye0n.
+"Let me put you through to our billing department," says Do-Ye0n.
 "I see we've done business before."

 "Yep - not our first time," responds IT.
 "You're going to get me fired if you keep this up."